Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 Get started with our [Table samples][tables_samples].

-Several Azure Data Tables Python SDK samples are available to you in the SDK's GitHub repository.
+Several Azure Data Tables Go SDK samples are available to you in the SDK's GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Tables.

 ## Provide Feedback